 A brutal bloodbath in 2013, and now a resurgence

-Now, with the results of a national election held in December 2018 still in dispute, the few early signs of recovery and rebuilding in CAR have given way to a dramatic resurgence in fighting that has enveloped parts of the country previously spared from the violence.
+Now the few early signs of recovery and rebuilding in CAR have given way to a dramatic resurgence in fighting that has enveloped parts of the country previously spared from the violence.
 Today, life is even more perilous for children than it was at the peak of the crisis:

 - Some 1.5 million children now require humanitarian assistance, an increase of 300,000 since 2016